andrewbaisden/blog-posts/notes/How I setup my Development Environment on macOS 2021 Edition.md

 ### Visual Studio Code

-If it is your first time using Visual Studio Code then do a clean install and configure it whicever way you want.
+If it is your first time using Visual Studio Code then do a clean install and configure it whichever way you want.
 Otherwise install the Settings Sync extension by Shan Khan and then do a download to sync your settings.

 ```bash
 # Upload